-- If any mail, electronic mail or photo you send is rejected and/or returned to sender you may appeal our decision to reject said mail or photo.
+If any mail, electronic mail or photo you send is rejected and/or returned to sender, you may submit an appeal.
 This must be done in writing via letter or email to the below address/email.
 You must write Mail Appeal on the envelope or email subject line.
 You must include your contact information, inmate's name, the nature of the mail, and why you feel the decision was incorrect.

-This appeal will be directed to a jail lieutenant who will consider the appeal and render a decision.
-If this lieutenant is unable to make a decision, the other two lieutenants will be consulted and a majority decision rendered.
-The decision of the lieutenant(s) is final and cannot be appealed.
+This appeal will be directed to a Jail Lieutenant who will consider the appeal and render a decision.
+If this Lieutenant is unable to make a decision, two other Lieutenants will be consulted and a majority decision will be rendered.
+The decision of the Lieutenant(s) is final and cannot be appealed.

 150 S. Highlander Way

 sign up for inmate email with Access Corrections